Default schema¶

 }

-If one of our labels has many artists, the resulting LabelsMany
+If one of our labels has many artists, the resulting LabelsMany list will

 unfortunately contain a duplicate label item for each artist.